Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/e/Elk/USER.md

 We provide automatic installation scripts for several versions of Elk.
 In general, the installation procedure is described on the [EasyBuild page][EasyBuild].
-The step by step procedure to install QE 10.3.12
+The step by step procedure to install Elk 10.3.12
 is:

 1. Load the LUMI software environment: `module load LUMI/24.03`.